AMD SEV (Secure Encrypted Virtualization)

 Storing, managing, and processing data and applications at an organization’s own IT facility or data center, rather than remotely in public clouds.

 A small pilot project to demonstrate that a technology solution is feasible.

-The diverse set of security solutions implemented by an organization, and the interdependencies among components.
+The diverse set of complementary and layered security solutions implemented by an organization, and the interdependencies among these solutions.

-A set of technologies that enable the creation of a trusted execution environment.
-This includes encryption/decryption within the CPUs, memory and data isolation and other security features that vary by hardware and cloud vendor.
+A set of technologies that enable the creation of a trusted execution environment (TEE).
+This includes encryption/decryption within the CPUs, memory, isolation, and other security features that vary by hardware and cloud vendor.
 Secure enclave technologies form the foundation for Confidential Computing.

-Information systems and data deployed by groups other than the central IT department, to work around the perceived shortcomings of the main IT function.
+Information systems and data deployed by groups other than the central IT department, in order to work around the perceived shortcomings of the main IT function.

 A set of tools to allow developers to build software on top of a particular technology.
-Typically, these are unique to a particular hardware architecture.
+Typically, these are unique to a proprietary hardware architecture.

 An isolated execution environment providing security features, such as isolated execution and integrity of applications executing within the TEE, along with encryption of data.
 Often used interchangeably with secure enclave.

-An emulation of a computer system, based on computer architectures, that provides the functionality of a physical computer.
+A software emulation of a computer system that provides the functionality of a physical computer.

 A security approach where no entity is trusted by default when accessing a resource such as networks, hosts, and data.
 Even when access is granted, it is continuously monitored and verified against least-privileged access policies.
 Zero trust is meant to counter the open nature of IT infrastructure, which until now has led data, for example, to be exposed by default.
 Confidential private environments on public cloud infrastructure (also known as Confidential Cloud environments) are strictly governed by zero trust principles.